M.S. Concentrations

 Integrated Systems (IS)

-Students achieve in-depth specialization into the design of modern integrated devices and systems.
+Students achieve in-depth specialization in the design of modern integrated devices and systems.
 A unique feature of this concentration is a two-course sequence, 18-725 and 18-726, in which students design, fabricate, and test chips of their own design.

 Course Menu